interkosmos/sdl77/API.md

 Returns `1` if key of given key code has been pressed, else `0`.

 ### INTEGER\*8 FUNCTION GTICKS()
-Returns number of milliseconds since the SDL library initialisation as 64-bit integer.
+Returns number of milliseconds since the SDL library initialisation as 8-byte integer.

 ### INTEGER\*8 FUNCTION GTIME()
-Returns UNIX timestamp as 64-bit integer.
+Returns UNIX timestamp as 8-byte integer.

 ## Subroutines

 ### SUBROUTINE GALLOC(ISTAT)
-Returns allocation status of given layer.
+Returns allocation status of current layer.
 The status is `1` if the layer is allocated, else `0`.

 ### SUBROUTINE GBLIT(I, IX1, IY1, IX2, IY2, IW, IH)
 Blits rectangle copied from source layer `I` to target layer selected with `GLAYER()`.

-### SUBROUTINE GMBUT(IBUT1, IBUT2, IBUT3)
-Returns mouse button clicks (left, middle, right).
-On click, the button state is set to `1`.

-### SUBROUTINE GMOUSE(IXREL, IXREL, IX, IY)
+### SUBROUTINE GCIRC(IX, IY, IR)
-Returns relative mouse motion and absolute mouse position.
+Draws circle in current colour at `IX`, `IY`, and of radius `IR`.

 ### SUBROUTINE GCLOSE()
 Cleans up and quits SDL 1.2.